 Disaster recovery

-Just two years later, in September 2023, Salesforce suffered another internal permission change causing a large-scale outage.
-Salesforce blocked customers from accessing their services for several hours in peak business hours.
+Just two years later, Salesforce suffered another internal permission change causing a large-scale outage.
+Salesforce blocked customers across multiple clouds from accessing their services for several hours in peak business hours.
 This raised concerns about why Salesforce decided to implement an update when companies would need their services most, rather than overnight, when an outage would have been far less disruptive.
 This was a disruption across multiple clouds, and with over 150,000 customers worldwide.

 Compliance